How the climate crisis is threatening our energy supply | DW | 21.02.2022

 At the end of January, torrential rains poured over parts of the South American state of Ecuador.
 As a result, an oil pipeline in the eastern province of Napo in the Amazon region was severely damaged — thousands of liters of oil began to leak out and contaminate the surrounding soil.

-During the hot European summer in 2018, for example, France was forced to shut down four reactors and the Grohnde Nuclear Power Plant in Germany almost followed suit.
-Nuclear power plants by the sea do not have this problem, but even they could be threatened by rising sea levels.
+During the hot European summer in 2018, for example, France was forced to shut down four reactors, and the Grohnde Nuclear Power Plant in Germany almost followed suit.
+Nuclear power plants by the sea do not have this problem, but they in turn could be threatened by rising sea levels.

 Extremely low water levels in the Rhine in 2018 also caused the price of heating oil to rise sharply.
 Like many other goods, it was no longer possible to simply transport the oil across the entire river by ship.